leangjia/blender_docs/manual/render/workbench/sampling.rst

 Sampling
 ********

-The quality of the renders can be adjusted by changing the :term:`Anti-aliasing` method.
+The quality of the renders can be adjusted by changing the :term:`Anti-Aliasing` method.
 A different one can be selected for the 3D Viewport, Viewport rendering and for final rendering.